 - Offer material assistance (communication, food and accommodation) free of charge when applicable and according to the length of the wait;

-- Rebook, provide full ticket refund or provide transport by other means of transportation to be chosen by the passenger, in cases of cancellation or delays of more than 4 hours and denied boarding.
+- Rebook and provide full ticket refund to be chosen by the passenger, in cases of cancellation or delays of more than 4 hours and involuntary denied boarding (“bumping”).

 Denied Boarding happens when the airline needs to deny boarding passengers who meet all boarding requirements.
 This may happen in some situations, such as: